getsentry/sentry-rust/sentry-panic/README.md

 # Sentry Rust SDK: sentry-panic

-The Sentry Panic handler integration.
+The Sentry Panic handler Integration.

 The `PanicIntegration`, which is enabled by default in `sentry`, installs a panic handler that will automatically dispatch all errors to Sentry that